ggustin93/Front-end-exercise-tapio/README.md

 # Report: Front-end interview exercise

-This coding project is an assignment I completed with pleasure and enthusiasm as part of my application for a front-end developer position at XXX.
+This coding project is an assignment I completed with pleasure and enthusiasm as part of my application for a front-end developer position at Tapio.
 I hope that you will enjoy this blog 🍃

 ## 1. Requirements